Flank/mirror-goog-studio-main/build-system/README.md

 # Get the Source Code

-Follow the instructions [here](http://tools.android.com/build) to get checkout the source code.
+Follow the instructions [here](../building.md) to checkout the source code.

 Once you have checked out the source code, the Gradle Plugin code can be found under `tools/base`